T20X/notes/Algo.md

 the whole point about dynamic programming is about assuming that for optimal solution , sub-problems are not optimal.
 If you come to he contradiction that the whole solutino is not optimal than it proves that sub-problem are indeed optimal!
 It is called cut-and-pate argument.

+There are two characteristics of this problem that hint towards the use of dynamic programming (DP).
+The first is that the problem is asking us to find the maximum of something.
+The second is that we need to make decisions on which numbers to take, and each decision may influence future decisions.

+These attributes may seem familiar to you.
+Greedy problems have optimal substructure, but not overlapping subproblems.
+Divide and conquer algorithms break a problem into subproblems, but these subproblems are not overlapping (which is why DP and divide and conquer are commonly mistaken for one another).

 ## DP and recursive problem solving

  For all people wondering how you'd solve this in an interview in 30 mins - this is a fairly easy DP problem.
 If you're confused its because the explanation jumps into the bottom-up DP solution without explaining how it got there.
 You can never figure out a bottom-up DP solution without first figuring out a top down recursive approach.
 If during the recursion you find you're solving the same sub-problem repeatedly ("overlapping sub-problems") - that's the first hint that its DP.
 Next, if you find that the optimal answer for the current sub-problem is formed from the optimal answer for the overlapping sub-problems, you now have found the optimal sub-structure.
 Its DP for sure.
 Typically problems involving finding the "longest/shortest/largest/smallest/maximal" of something have the optimal-substructure.
 For example if the shortest distance from A to D is A->B->C->D, then it follows that the shortest distance from B to D is B->C->D